Menu

 Securing the home environments of vulnerable families through house construction, structural renovations, and protective shelter so children can live and grow in safety.

-Holistic Education & Dignified Health
+Holistic Education & Health Dignity

 Upgrading physical learning environments with classroom construction, fresh painting, and teacher training, while removing critical barriers to girls’ education through reusable menstrual hygiene support.